It’s not until you leave your day job behind that you realize just how many interactions you had with people — how many relationships you developed.

 💬 “Not only have a received extremely actionable advice from The Freelance Institute, I’ve also gained access to a network of incredibly talented freelancers which has lead to making great connections and receiving more work for my business.
 I would definitely recommend any freelancer in any industry to join!”

 So what are you waiting for?
-Join me in The Freelance Institute — a Slack community for freelancers.
+Join me in The Freelance Institute — a community for freelancers and remote workers.